-The World Equity Index is the most popular self-select fund with 49 out of 57 members self-selecting electing to invest in this fund as at 31 December 2023.
-The Fund increased in value by 16.9% during the 1 year period to 31 December 2023.
+The World Equity Index Fund is the most popular self-select fund with 49 out of 57 members self-selecting electing to invest in this fund as at 31 December 2024.
+The Fund increased in value by 19.36% during the 1 year period to 31 December 2024.

-The Trustee is satisfied that all of the self-select funds have performed in line with their objectives over the year with the exception of the L&G Dynamic Diversified Fund and L&G Retirement Income Multi Asset Fund.
-Both Funds failed to achieve their performance targets (Bank of England base rate +4.5% p.a. and Bank of England base rate +3.5% p.a.) over the period.
-The Trustee will be reviewing the suitability of these Funds within the default arrangement at the next investment strategy review in 2024.
+The Trustee is satisfied that all of the self-select funds have performed in line with their objectives over the year with the exception of the L&G Dynamic Diversified Fund and L&G Retirement Income Multi Asset Fund, mentioned above.